Sarajevo1914/dotfiles/dotfiles docs/theme_switcher.md

 Small script for change between dark and light theme that works for X11 and Waylan session.

-The first time you run will create the config file and exit, telling you to edit `~/.config/theme_switcher.conf` and after that run again
+The first time you run will create the config file and exit, telling you to edit `~/.config/theme_switcher.conf` and after that run again.
 The default config file have my settings i still use since i start using linux (Materia theme, Papirus icon, etc.) you can use my setting or change for your preferences

 **Syntax**